bforbesc/bforbesc/README.md

 I’m a data scientist, AI/ ML engineer, and professor, working on and teaching about data and Artificial Intelligence.

+Over the past years, I’ve leveraged AI to solve problems humans have a hard time tackling on their own.

-Over the past few years, I’ve taught both university students and executives, helping them stay close to the tools and the technology.
+I have also taught hundreds of university students and executives, helping them stay close to the tools and the technology.

+### 🧑🏿‍💻 Coding

+Even though my professional work lives in private repos, most of my personal projects are public and available here.
+Feel free to check out -- and steal -- my agentic setup [🤖 Claudia's](https://github.com/bforbesc/claudia).

 ### 📚 Writing